tnajdek/zotero-api-client/README.md

 Configure api to request or delete tags or request a specific tag Can be used in conjunction with library(), items(), collections() and any of the following execution functions: get(), delete() but only if the first argument is not present.
-Otherwise can only be used in conjunction with get()
+Otherwise, can only be used in conjunction with get()

 **Kind**: inner method of [<code>api</code>](#module_zotero-api-client..api)